edmondscommerce/Magento-API-Logger/README.md

 ### Usage ###

-You simply need to add your custom logging code to whichever API controller you're interested in (I've added some basic logging to get you started).
+Simply add your custom logging code to whichever API controller you're interested in (we've added some basic logging to get you started).

 ```